rosscournoyer602/therock/README.md

 Description: A Knowledge Base site that that allows users to read/create/delete two types of content: a process guide and a video walkthrough.
 Each type of content will belong to a specific business unit of a company.
 The data models are defined using Contentful, and content will be managed using Contentful's API.

-By default this app will use a public contentful space shared with anyone who clones into it.
-This will allow people to see the functionality of the app and check out a generic version of it.
-There is some work needed to set up your own, described below.

 By default the app will connect to a public test space.
 You can try it out and see how it works.
 With a little config, you can set up your own contentful back-end.

 How to set up your own: